.480 Ruger

 The .480 Ruger (12.1×33mmR) is a large, high-power revolver cartridge, introduced in 2003 by Ruger and Hornady.
-It was the first new cartridge introduced by Ruger, and when introduced, was the largest-diameter production revolver cartridge, at .475 in.
+It was the first new cartridge introduced by Ruger, and when introduced, was the second largest-diameter production revolver cartridge, at .475 in.

 Design

 The .475 Linebaugh was introduced around 1988, for a custom, five-shot Ruger Blackhawk single-action revolver.
 The .475 is a wildcat cartridge made by cutting a .45-70 case to a length of 1.4 in, and necking it to accept a .475 bullet.
 The .475 Linebaugh is an immensely powerful cartridge, almost as powerful as the .454 Casull, the most powerful production revolver cartridge at the time (the .475 generates about 1,800 ft-lbs of energy.
 The .454 can generate around 2,000 ft-lbs).
 The .475-diameter bullet allows bullet weights over 400 gr, a feat not possible with the .45 caliber cartridge cases, and the terminal ballistics of the heavy bullet, even when loaded to moderate velocities, were impressive.
 The .475 Linebaugh was designed for handgun hunting of large game, such as bear, where deep penetration is required for a quick, humane kill, and the heavy, cast Keith-style semiwadcutter bullets out of the .475 Linebaugh penetrated very well.